cbyrohl/scida/paper/paper.md

 # Features

 Scida begins by providing a clean, abstract, dictionary-like interface to the underlying data, regardless of its file format or structure on disk.
 Physical units are automatically inferred, when possible, and attached to the dataset.
 Symbolic and automatic unit conversion is provided by the pint package [@Pint].
 This metadata can also be specified by the user via customizable configuration files.

 Scida attempts to automatically determine the type of dataset loaded.
 At the file level, it currently supports zarr, single/multi-file HDF5 and FITS files.
 The analysis functionality then available depends on the dataset type.
 For example:

 * Datasets which pair scattered pointsets with cataloged results of clustering algorithms have a natural association between such groups and their member points.
 Cosmological simulations in astrophysics provide one such motivating example, where halos and galaxies are identified in particle data.
 Scida then supports broadcasting calculations over all groups.
 * Datasets containing spatial coordinates in one, two, or three dimensions can be queried for spatial subsets.

 The dataset-dependent functionality of scida is handled with a flexible and extensible mixin architecture.
+Furthermore, scida can handle series of datasets, e.g. for time evolution or parameter variations.

 # Statement of need

 Today, scientific "big data" is petabyte-scale.
 This makes traditional analysis by a researcher on their personal computer prohibitive.
 Writing analysis code which is distributed or out-of-core is complex, and is not the main focus of scientists.
 The need for significant data management creates (i) a barrier for new researchers, (ii) a substantial time commitment apart from the science itself, and (iii) an increased risk of errors and difficulties in reproducibility due to higher code complexity, while (iv) workflows are often not easily transferable to other datasets, nor (v) scalable and transferable to changing computing resources.

 scida solves these problems by providing a simple interface to large datasets, hiding the complexity of the underlying data format and file structures, and transparently handling the parallelization of analysis computations.
 This is handled by the dask library, which naturally separates the definition of a given computation from its execution.

 Initial support in scida is focused on astrophysical simulations and observations, but the package is designed to be easily extensible to other scientific domains.
 Existing analysis frameworks for astrophysical simulations include python packages such as yt [@yt], pynbody [@pynbody], tenet [@tenet], and swiftsimio [@Borrow2021].
 None utilize the graph-based distributed analysis framework of dask.
 Often, existing analysis packages rely on the explicit loading of entire datasets into main memory.
 However, this approach is not transparently scalable to large data sets, and requires the user to explicitly manage the data chunks in custom analysis routines.

 By providing a flexible interface to the dask library to handle large data sets in a scalable fashion,